SenexCrenshaw/StreamMaster/README.md

 https://hub.docker.com/repository/docker/senexcrenshaw/streammaster/general

 Its a nice release.
 The backend proxy is stable and the UI is working nicely.
-Some odds and ends need to be worked out but I dont need iptveditor or xtevie anymore.

 There is lots more to do, documentation, this page, but it is coming along.